furrtek/DMG-CPU-Inside/README.md

 # Mysteries

-* What does the CUFE cell do ?
 * Bit 4 and 5 of FF26 (NR52) can be written to.
   * Bit 4 sets NET03 (APU test mode ?).
   * Bit 5 allows software clocking of the CH1 sweep timer when NET03 is high.